natedugg/icapital-no-ai/README.md

 This repository contains my first attempt to complete the [iCapital Identity Team Engineer Challenge](https://gist.github.com/pm-builder/979dcf6300d4dff1cdfd2ee4808af091), which is supposed to be completed in two hours.
 During this attempt, I did **not** employ the help of any kind of artificial intelligence.

-This attempt was made without using AI during the development process.
 I started at 1pm on May 11, 2025 and stopped at right around 3pm (with a few extra minutes spent creating this repository and uploading the code).

 Shortly after getting to the end of the non-AI version, I went ahead and tried to build the same project using ChatGPT as an aide.
 That version is [located here](https://github.com/natedugg/icapital-with-ai).